dvidelabs/flatcc/README.md

 The disabled tests are not working on Windows.
 These affect custom emitters and JSON printers and parsers, not ordinary FlatBuffer usage.

+Be aware that tests copy and generate certain files which are not automatically cleaned by Visual Studio.
+Close the solution and wipe the `MSVC` directory, and start over to get a guaranteed clean build.

+Please also observe that the file `.gitattributes` is used to prevent certain files from getting Windows line endings.
+Using another source control systems might break tests, notably `test/flatc_compat/monsterdata_test.golden`.

-Benchmarks have not been ported to Windows.
+*Note: Benchmarks have not been ported to Windows.*

 ## Configuration